-He left Cornell to become Managing Director of the Brattleboro Music Center in Brattleboro, Vermont, where he had responsibilities for programming, production, and financial management of a dynamic, multi-program organization founded by the distinguished conductor Blanche Moyse, with whom he had studied in the early 1970s while a student at Marlboro College.
-Previously Mr. Riley directed Powers Music School in Belmont, MA, and Music in Deerfield in Deerfield, MA.
+He left Cornell to become Managing Director of the Brattleboro Music Center in Brattleboro, VT, where he had responsibilities for programming, production, and financial management of a dynamic, multi-program organization founded by the distinguished conductor Blanche Moyse, with whom he had studied in the early 1970s while a student at Marlboro College.

-Other professional activities have included music journalism, ghost writing, co-founding the Light in Winter festival in Ithaca, NY, establishing the Music on the Hill summer camp in Belmont, MA, directing the premiere performances of five operas written for children and adults, and performing as a musician at Shakespeare festivals in Oregon, Utah, and Burlington.
-He currently serves of the boards of directors of Scrag Mountain Music and the Community Engagement Lab.
+Other professional activities have included music journalism; ghost writing; co-founding the Light in Winter festival in Ithaca, NY; establishing the Music on the Hill summer camp in Belmont, MA; directing the premiere performances of five operas written especially for children and adults; and performing as a musician at Shakespeare festivals in Oregon, Utah, and Burlington.
+He currently serves on the board of Scrag Mountain Music.

 Richard Riley lives in a former one-room schoolhouse in East Montpelier with his wife, artist Susan Bull Riley.
 They have two grown daughters.